Tool (band): Undertow (1993–1994)

 With the release of Tool's follow-up single "Prison Sex", the band again became the target of censorship.
 The song's lyrics and video dealt with child abuse, which sparked controversial reactions; Keenan's lyrics begin with: "It took so long to remember just what happened.
 I was so young and vestal then, you know it hurt me, but I'm breathing so I guess I'm still alive ...
 I've got my hands bound and my head down and my eyes closed and my throat wide open."
 The video was created primarily by guitarist Adam Jones, who saw it as his "surrealistic interpretation" of the subject matter.
 While some contemporary journalists praised the video and described the lyrics as "metaphoric", the American branch of MuchMusic (which asked Keenan to represent the band in a hearing) deemed the music video too graphic and obscene, and MTV stopped airing it after a few showings.

 Ænima and Salival (1995–2000)

-In September 1995, the band started writing and recording their second studio album.
+In September 1995, the band began writing and recording its second studio album.
 At that time Tool experienced its only lineup change to date, with bassist D'Amour leaving the band amicably to pursue other projects.
 According to Carey, D'Amour left the band because he wanted to play guitar rather than bass.
-Justin Chancellor, a member of former tourmates Peach, eventually replaced D'Amour during the recording of the album, having been chosen over competitors such as Kyuss's Scott Reeder, Filter's Frank Cavanaugh, Pigmy Love Circus's E. Shepherd Stevenson, Jane's Addiction's Eric Avery and ZAUM's Marco Fox.
+Justin Chancellor, a member of former tourmate band Peach, eventually replaced D'Amour during the recording of the album, having been chosen over competitors such as Kyuss's Scott Reeder, Filter's Frank Cavanaugh, Pigmy Love Circus's E. Shepherd Stevenson, Jane's Addiction's Eric Avery, and ZAUM's Marco Fox.